-- Continuing to raise awareness of the importance to be involved in the HTA process through the further dissemination of the HTA e-module and toolkit, its translation in several European languages and the implementation of country-based HTA workshops in person or remotely - Empowering its members to advocate for their active involvement in the HTA process in their country - Informing policy makers at EU and national level on the effectiveness of involving patients and their representatives in the HTA process
+- Continuing to raise awareness of the importance to be involved in the HTA process through the further dissemination of the HTA e-module and toolkit, its translation in several European languages and the implementation of countrybased HTA workshops in person or remotely - Empowering its members to advocate for their active involvement in the HTA process in their country - Informing policy makers at EU and national level on the effectiveness of involving patients and their representatives in the HTA process

-- ECPC will translate and adapt the toolkit in at least 2 EU countries and languages and add country specific information. - Raise awareness and Build on the HTA workshops in 2 additional EU countries.
-ECPC will organise online workshops for patient organisations at a national level and a broader workshop at the ECPC Annual Congress 2021.

-ECPC will organize HTA trainings to activate member patient organisations, to prepare them with more detailed guidance on patient involvement in HTA in their countries and seek input from members in countries where patient involvement in HTA is more advanced.
+- ECPC will translate and adapt the toolkit in at least 2 EU countries and languages and add country specific information. - Raise awareness and build on the HTA workshops in 2 additional EU countries.
+ECPC will organise online workshops for patient organisations at a national level. - ECPC will organize HTA trainings to activate member patient organisations, to prepare them with more detailed guidance on patient involvement in HTA in their countries and seek input from members in countries where patient involvement in HTA is more advanced. - Training for HTA Experts

-- Updated and tailored version of the toolkit for two additional countries - Translations of the toolkit - Workshop at the ECPC Annual Congress 2021 - 2 National workshops in partnership with ECPC Members - Training sessions for ECPC Members with detailed information on patient involvement in HTA bodies in the different Member States.
+- Updated and tailored version of the toolkit for two additional countries - Translations of the toolkit - 2 National workshops in partnership with ECPC Members - Training sessions for ECPC Members with detailed information on patient involvement in HTA bodies in the different Member States.

-Month 1-6 Update, adaptation and translation of the toolkit

-Month 1-6 Organisation of National Workshops

-Month 1-9 Organization of HTA trainings for activate member patient organisations
+- Month 6-12 Update, adaptation and translation of the toolkit - Month 6-12 Organisation of National Workshops - Month 6-10 Organization of HTA trainings for activate member patient organisations

-Month 3-6 Organisation of the workshop at ECPC annual congress in June 2021